rsms/move/README.md

     //   };

 If you want to use move in a web browser, simply use and include the `browser/move.js` file (no dependencies).
 Including this file will export a single global symbol called "move" (`window.move`) which contains the Move library (see `lib/index.js`) including functionality for compiling and executing Move code as well as providing the ES5 normalizing but small runtime library.
 Have a look at `browser/try/index.html` for inspiration.

+### Extras

+There are some extras (or "support stuff") which can be found in the `extras` directory.
+For instance, a TextMate bundle adding Move syntax support including commands like Cmd+R to run a Move program, Cmd+B to compile and display generated JavaScript, Cmd+Shift+B to compile and display the AST.
+Some of these commands require Node.js to be installed.

 ## Differences to JavaScript